-Claremont School of Theology has cross-registration agreements with Claremont Graduate University (CGU); the Academy of Jewish Religion, California (AJRCA); and the University of the West (UW).
+Claremont School of Theology has cross-registration agreements with Claremont Graduate University (CGU); the Academy of Jewish Religion, California (AJRCA); the St. Athanasius and St. Cyril Coptic Orthodox Theological School (ACTS) and the University of the West (UW).
 All cross-registration courses are billed by the student's "home school" at that school's rates.
 Financial aid is available for all cross-registered courses.
 These agreements apply to regularly-scheduled courses, not Directed Studies.
 The dates as well as the courses offered by the Academy of Jewish Religion and the University of the West are posted on the CST website.
 Since these schools may have different beginning and end times, students should carefully consult the academic calendar of the school in which they are enrolling.

-Students may register for courses at the Episcopal Theological School at Claremont (ETSC) and transfer the units into a CST MA or M.Div degree program.
+Students may register for courses at the Episcopal Theological School at Claremont (ETSC) and transfer the units into a CST M.A., M.T.S. or M.Div. degree program with the permission of the ETSC Dean.
 Financial aid will not apply to the units taken at ETSC.

-Since many courses taken through institutions with cross-registration privileges require the signed approval of the faculty person teaching the class, it is important that students check the detailed instructions in the registration packet of materials every semester.
+All courses taken through institutions with cross-registration privileges require the signed approval of the faculty person teaching the class, it is important that students check the detailed instructions in the registration packet of materials every semester.